Southern Hemisphere Humpback Whale Migration Route (SHHWMR)

 At present climate change, ship strikes, entanglements and plastic pollution are the main threats to these animals.
 It was because of these threats that Raggy Charters, under the banner of the World Cetacean Alliance (WCA), decided to link communities together along the route of the migrating humpback whales.
 These communities were assisted by Raggy Charters and the WCA to hold similar whale festivals.
 During 2019 besides a lecture on the humpback whale migration, presentations were also given on marine plastic pollution and how it could be prevented.

 The WCA world whale conference held in 2019 in Hervey Bay, Australia presented the perfect platform to expand this concept to include the whole of the humpback migration in the Southern Hemisphere.
 Lloyd travelled the entire Australian coast from Exmouth in the North West to Cooktown in the North East, some 20 000km.
 He then also did a similar tour of whale watching companies in North and South Island of New Zealand.
-One the WCA representatives were to include Tonga in the route.
-WCA representatives in Argentina and Brazil would do likewise.
-Unfortunately the Covid pandemic laid waste to these plans but we will rebuild that in 2021.
+To complete the route, WCA representatives were hoping to include Tonga, Argentina and Brazil.
+Unfortunately the Covid pandemic laid waste to these plans for 2020.